pharo-project/pharo-changelogs/Pharo30ChangeLogs.md

 #Graphics

-Athens a vector graphics canvas is now integrated to Pharo.
+Athens, the vector graphics canvas is now integrated to Pharo.
 In the future it will replace all the existing canvases.
 * Athens will be the base for a new generation of a fully vector graphics IDE.
 Cairo is now supported by default on all platforms.
 A tutorial and set of examples are available, a book chapter is being written.
 * A new class Margin has been introduced to represent 1,2, or 4 number margins.
 It plays nicely with the widgets specification.
+* Color has been simplified and cleaned.
+In the past Color did not support alpha blending and TranslucentColor was there to play this role.
+Now there is only one class for Color supporting by default translucency.

 ##Cleaning / Improving Morphic

 * PasteUpMorph has been cleaned.
 Now WorldMorph is not hidden inside PasteUpMorph but a nice subclass.
 * FontChooser has been cleaned.
-* Color has been simplified and cleaned.
-In the past Color did not support alpha blending and TranslucentColor was there to play this role.
-Now there is only one class for Color supporting by default translucency.
 * Widget improvements.
 MorphTreeMorph, Lists and other got improved.
 * New Widgets such as Tabs have been added.
 * A new list implementation has been introduced.